owingsbj/ModSynth/README.md

 2. You won't make much money at it.
 I never did nor did I ever intend to.
 3. You could more easily assist in the development of the existing ModSynth.

+If you have build problems here are some suggestions:
+- You need to build the MySynth and MyAndroid projects first.
+- Also, you need to build the *release* variants of these projects!
+- After building the two dependent projects, you'll need to perform File > Sync Project with Gradle Files.

 Feel free to email me at bj@gallantrealm.com if you have questions about the source.
 I intend to improve its comments to make it easier to understand.